ba-amir/blog/content/posts/semi-colons.md

 ### Rust
 Rust is a bit of a special case in that it's more imperative than expression-based languages but not as imperative as imperative languages.
-Semicolons are used to "promote" expressions into statements.
+In Rust, Semicolons are used to "promote" expressions into statements.
+This is especially important to take note of because Rust functions return the value of the last expression in a function, so a stray semicolon could be the difference between your function returning what it's supposed to and returning nothing.
+Luckily, this is hardly an issue in Rust because of its strong type-checking but it can easily trip-up beginners.

 ```rust